Washington Wizards

 The Washington Wizards are an American professional basketball team based in Washington, D.C.
-The Wizards compete in the National Basketball Association (NBA) as a member of the league's Eastern Conference Southeast Division.
-The team plays its home games at the Capital One Arena, in the Chinatown neighborhood of Washington, D.C.
+The Wizards compete in the National Basketball Association (NBA) as a member of the Southeast Division of the Eastern Conference.
+The team plays its home games at Capital One Arena, in the Chinatown neighborhood of Washington, D.C. an arena they share with the Washington Capitals of the National Hockey League (NHL) and the Georgetown University men's basketball team.
+The team is owned by Ted Leonsis through Monumental Sports & Entertainment.

 The franchise was established in 1961 as the Chicago Packers in Chicago, Illinois; they were renamed the Chicago Zephyrs in the following season.
 In 1963, they moved to Baltimore, Maryland, and became the Baltimore Bullets, taking the name from a previous team of the same name.
 In 1973, the team moved to the Washington metropolitan area and changed its name first to the Capital Bullets, then the following season to Washington Bullets.
 In 1997, they rebranded themselves as the Wizards.

 The Wizards have played in four NBA Finals; they won in 1978.
 They have appeared in 28 playoffs, won four conference titles (1971, 1975, 1978, 1979), and won eight division titles (1969, 1971, 1972, 1973, 1974, 1975, 1979, 2017).
 Their best season record, in 1975, was 60–22.
-Wes Unseld is the only player in franchise history to become the MVP (1969) and win the Finals MVP award (1978).
+Wes Unseld is the only player in franchise history to be named NBA MVP (1969) and Finals MVP (1978).
 Four players (Walt Bellamy, Terry Dischinger, Earl Monroe, and Unseld) have won the Rookie of the Year award.